quantify-os/quantify-scheduler/docs/usage.rst

 To understand how the scheduler works it is important to understand the basic concepts.
-In the Quantify-scheduler, :class:`~quantify.scheduler.Operation`s are added to a :class:`~quantify.scheduler.Schedule` which is then compiled for execution on a backend.
+In the quantify scheduler, multiple :class:`~quantify.scheduler.types.Operation` s acting on :class:`~quantify.scheduler.Resource` s are added to a :class:`~quantify.scheduler.Schedule` which is then compiled for execution on a backend.
-The :class:`~quantify.scheduler.Operation` is responsible for specifying *what* is done *where* while the :class:`~quantify.scheduler.Schedule` is responsible for scheduling *when* these operations are performed.
+The :class:`~quantify.scheduler.Schedule` is responsible for scheduling *when* operations are applied, the :class:`~quantify.scheduler.types.Operation` is responsible for specifying *what* is applied, while the :class:`~quantify.scheduler.Resource` is responsible for *where* it is applied.

+To schedule operations on control hardware different compilation steps take the schedule and compile it for a hardware backend.
+These compilation steps depend on configuration files that describe how to translate gates into pulses, and pulses onto the control hardware.
+This is described in detail in :ref:`the section on compilation<Compilation>`.

+.. list-table:: Overview of concepts and their representation at different levels of abstraction
+   :widths: 25 25 25 25
+   :header-rows: 0

+   * -
+     - Concept
+     - Gate-level description
+     - Pulse-level description
+   * - When
+     - :class:`~quantify.scheduler.Schedule`
+     - --
+     - --
+   * - What
+     - :class:`~quantify.scheduler.types.Operation`
+     - unitaries and POVMs
+     - parameterized waveforms
+   * - Where
+     - :class:`~quantify.scheduler.Resource`
+     - qubits
+     - ports & clocks

 Schedules and Operations